 What it doesn’t mean is ignoring your shortcomings.
 You may need to take more classes, gain more experience, or improve your craft before you start law school, land that coveted position in advertising, or publish your work.
 Effective people aren’t delusional about their background or talents.
 What differentiates them from less successful people is their approach to their goals.
 They assess their abilities honestly, consider how they could increase their chance of success, and then act accordingly.

 For example, an old friend earned a bachelor’s degree in photography.
 For several years, she supported herself as a newspaper and freelance photographer.
 Later, she became interested in health care.
 At that point, she wasn’t qualified to get a job in the field.
 Nor was she ready to apply to graduate programs in health care.
 However, she researched graduate programs, took prerequisite courses, earned excellent grades, and volunteered at her local hospital.
-She is now halfway through a physician’s assistant program and doing splendidly.
+She gained admission to physician’s assistant program.
+She graduated and is doing splendidly.
 My friend recognized switching careers would be tough, but she identified what she had to do and took steps toward her dream.

 And these lessons don’t just pertain to the classroom and career.
 Try applying them to your personal life as well.
 Would you hang around with your current group of friends if you had more confidence?
 If you were happier with yourself, would you stay with your significant other?
 Plenty of people remain in relationships they find stifling, dissatisfying, or even abusive because they’re convinced they couldn’t do better for themselves.
 Don’t wait until you’re more secure to make new friends or break up with that person: take care of yourself now.